 Any other information as may be deemed by the City to be necessary to evaluate the permit application.

 The City will evaluate the data furnished by the user and may require additional information.
 After evaluation and acceptance of the data furnished, the City may issue a wastewater contribution permit subject to terms and conditions provided herein.

 Permit Modifications.
 Within nine (9) months of promulgation of a National Categorical Pretreatment Standard, the wastewater contribution permit of users subject to such standards shall be revised to require compliance with such standards within the time frame prescribed by such standard.
 Where a user, subject to National Categorical Pretreatment Standard, has not previously submitted an application for a wastewater contribution permit as required in Section 720.122, the user shall apply for an applicable National Categorical Pretreatment Standard.
-In addition, the user with an existing wastewater contribution permit shall submit to the Superintendent within one hundred eighty (180) days after the promulgation of an applicable Federal Categorical Pretreatment Standard information required by paragraph (h) and (i) in Section 720.122(B)(1) (Wastewater Contribution Permits).
+In addition, the user with an existing wastewater contribution permit shall submit to the Superintendent within one hundred eighty (180) days after the promulgation of an applicable Federal Categorical Pretreatment Standard information required by Subsections (h) and (i) in Section 720.122(B)(1) (Wastewater Contribution Permits).

 Permit Conditions.
 Wastewater discharge permits shall be expressly subject to all provisions of this Article and other applicable regulations, user charges and fees established by the City.
 Permits may contain the following:

 The unit charge or schedule of user charges and fees for the wastewater to be discharged to a community sewer;

 Limits on the average and maximum wastewater constituents and characteristics;